A Global Talent Network for Life

 Learning Journey Outcomes

 We strive to perfect our Learning Journey to maximize its impact on our young talents.
-This year, we have received great feedback from our participants on how the Journey has influenced them.
-Here are a few key outcomes from the 2018 Learning Journey:
+This year, we have received great feedback from our participants on how the Journey has impacted them.
+Here are a few key outcomes from the 2019 Learning Journey:

-- In the participant’s self-evaluation it is stated that the majority of the participants strongly agree that the journey has inspired them to make a difference in the world, challenged their traditional ways of thinking and stimulated them to be open-minded towards different cultures.
+- All participants agreed or strongly agreed that the Learning Journey challenged their traditional ways of thinking and stimulated them to be open-minded towards different cultures.